 Printmaking is the printing of artworks on a piece of paper.
 Making prints often cover originality of a print rather than producing a photograph of the print.
 Printmaking produces many pieces of a same single piece called print.
 Each of this print is an original piece.
 The print image is not typically a photocopy of another work, but a unique model designed to express a technique of printmaking and also each print varies because of the variables intrinsic to the process of printmaking.

-You transfer ink from the matrix through a made screen to a piece of paper or any other material to create prints in Singapore.
+You transfer ink from the matrix through a made screen to a piece of paper or any other material to create prints.
 There are many matrices types including polymer plates, typically used for etching and engraving, plates of metal usually zinc or copper; polymer, aluminum, or stone for lithography; woodblocks for wood engravings and woodcuts; and lastly linoleum used for linocuts.
 Synthetic fabric or silk screens print screens.

 Where you apply the ink beneath the original surface of the matrix.
 Intaglio techniques include engraving, mezzotint, etching and aquatint.

 Where you apply the ink to the original surface of the matrix.
 Relief techniques include woodblock or woodcut, linocut, wood engraving and cutting of metal.

 Where you press paint or ink through a screen that is prepared, including pochoir and screen-printing.